 I've delivered work for Baroness Tessa Jowell, former Deputy Prime Minister John Prescott, the Quality Assurance Agency, National Union of Students, The Keystone Trust, Y Care International and the Helena Kennedy Foundation amongst many others.
+I have also overseen governance, operations, communications and engagement in a number of organisations in the third sector in the UK.

 I was born at the old Norfolk and Norwich Hospital and grew up in the countryside of South Norfolk – in the end adopting Diss as my hometown (don’t diss Diss etc).
 18 years of the county, a few schools later and to be honest I’m disappointed I never met Alan Partridge.
 My grandad taught me how to play the piano and I spent the majority of my childhood obsessed with music and planes, which in short - hasn't changed a bit many years later.